 Phases of Schizophrenia

 The first of the three phases of schizophrenia, prodromal schizophrenia, or prodrome, occurs when a person just begins to develop the disorder (What Are the Early Symptoms of Schizophrenia).
 The term, prodrome, refers to the period of time from when the first change in a person occurs until he or she develops full-blown psychosis.
 In other words, it’s the time span leading up to the first obvious psychotic episode.

 Imagine that you begin to withdraw socially, little by little, with no apparent triggering event present.
 You become uncharacteristically anxious, have difficulty making decisions and start to have trouble concentrating and paying attention.
 You could be entering schizophrenia prodrome.

 Since these and similar symptoms occur in several other mental conditions, people may not recognize prodromal schizophrenia as such.
-Especially since onset of the illness most frequently occurs during the teen years or early twenties, people may take the symptoms as indicating attention deficit disorder or a similar mental condition.
+Especially since the onset of the illness most frequently occurs during the teen years or early twenties, people may take the symptoms as indicating attention deficit disorder or a similar mental condition.
 They may also just attribute the symptoms to "teenage behavior."

 Significance of Schizophrenia Prodrome